-The Gordon B. Kinsman Memorial Graduate Scholarship
+Gordon B. Kinsman Memorial Graduate Scholarships

-The \$1,000 Gordon B. Kinsman Memorial Scholarship will be awarded to a graduate student in Horticulture at NSAC.
-The scholarship will be targeted to students conducting research work with berry crops, with preference given to students whose course and project work reflect an interest in the blueberry industry.
-Applications must be submitted to the NSAC Awards office not later than July 22.
+Two \$1,500 Gordon B. Kinsman Memorial Graduate Scholarships will be awarded to graduate students in Horticulture at NSAC.
+At least one of the scholarships each year will be awarded to a student conducting research work related to the blueberry industry.
+Applications must be submitted to the NSAC Awards office not later than July 2.